kentrikos/aws-bootstrap/docs/how-to-start.md

 11. Manually configure jx after it is installed (using URL and credentials for web dashboard from previous step, FIXME: this should be automated):

-    * configure HTTP proxy settings for plugins (Manage Jenkins/Manage Plugins/Advanced - please note 'Server' is without 'http://' and port and 'No Proxy' is one entry per line)
+    * configure HTTP proxy settings for plugins (Manage Jenkins/Manage Plugins/Advanced - please note `Server` is without `http://` and port and `No Proxy` is one entry per line)
-    * go to 'Available' plugins tab, update the list ('Check now') and install (without restart) the following plugins: 'SSH Agent', 'AWS Parameter Store Build Wrapper'
+    * go to `Available` plugins tab, update the list (`Check now`) and install (without restart) the following plugins: `SSH Agent`, `AWS Parameter Store Build Wrapper`
-    * refresh the 'Installing Plugins/Upgrades' to verify plugins got installed
+    * refresh the `Installing Plugins/Upgrades` to verify plugins got installed
-    * manually create new pipeline job (from Jenkins main dashboard: 'New item/Pipeline', name it 'Kubernetes_Install_On_Application')
+    * manually create new pipeline job (from Jenkins main dashboard: `New item/Pipeline`, name it `Kubernetes_Install_On_Application`)
     * copy&paste Pipeline script from `jenkins-bootstrap-pipelines` repository, `/application/kubernetes/install/Jenkinsfile`
     * update top `parameters` section with defaults apropriate for your environment
     * save the job
-    * add private SSH key for accessing your configuration repository (from Jenkins main dashboard: 'Credentials/System/Global/Add Credentials/SSH Username with private key', Username: 'git', ID: 'bitbucket-key', enter key directly with 1 empty line at the end)
+    * add private SSH key for accessing your configuration repository (from Jenkins main dashboard: 'Credentials/System/Global/Add Credentials/SSH Username with private key', Username: `git`, ID: `bitbucket-key`, enter key directly with 1 empty line at the end)

 12. Deploy Kubernetes cluster on "application" account: